 We’ve shared a few ways that accepting stock gifts can be beneficial to nonprofits, but it goes beyond the act of generosity from your supporters.

-Accepting stock gifts is incredibly responsive to donors that are interested in supporting your cause through other financial ways.
+Accepting stock gifts is incredibly responsive to donors who are interested in supporting your cause through other financial ways.
 While not all donors may pursue this option, there very well could be supporters within your nonprofit CRM that might.

 As economic conditions continue to change, only asking your supporters to donate liquidated gifts – such as traditional methods like ACH, credit, debit, or check – may begin to limit their ability to give as openly as they once preferred.
 Disposable income is certainly more challenging to part with as supporters look closely at their budgets.